 - Clear your devices of personal data and remove any batteries.

-- Check the organization’s website for their electronic donation guidelines and any item restrictions.
+- Check the organization’s website for electronic donation guidelines and item restrictions.

 - Get a receipt for your donation.
-You may be able to deduct the fair market value of your donated electronics on your taxes.
+You can deduct the fair market value of your donated electronics from your taxes.

 Donating electronics won’t put cash directly in your pocket, but it supports great causes.
-And if you’re able to claim a tax deduction, that’s more money back in your budget at the end of the year.
+And if you can claim a tax deduction, that’s more money back in your budget at the end of the year.
 Plus, it’s just a good feeling to know your old tech is put to use instead of gathering dust or adding to e-waste.

 Comparing Electronics Recycling Options